jebbujebbu/lcjs-dashboard/README.md

 ## About the Creator
 I'm an IT Engineering student passionate about software development, web technologies, and building practical projects.

-This project is part of my portfolio, demonstrating skills in React, responsive design, and third-party API integration.

 Feel free to connect or provide feedback!